 The Ministry of Social Development and Poverty Reduction (SPDR) provides funding to support the Public Post-secondary Assistive Technology Loan-bank Program (PPL).
 PPL is a legacy ATBC service which has been supported by the province of British Columbia since 1993.
 PPL supports over 600 post-secondary student’s per year through providing access to the assistive technology loan-bank and related technical supports.

 CAPER-BC provides accessible learning and teaching materials to students and instructors who cannot use conventional print because of disabilities.
 CAPER and ATBC collaborate by:

-PCAS supports BC post-secondary students with hearing loss through provision of coordinating interpreting, transcribing, captioning and electronic note-taking services.
-PCAS and ATBC collaborate by:
+ACE-BC supports BC post-secondary students with hearing loss through provision of coordinating interpreting, transcribing, captioning and electronic note-taking services.
+ACE-BC and ATBC collaborate by:

 SET-BC is a BC Ministry of Education Provincial Resource Program established to assist school districts in utilizing technology with students whose access to the curriculum is restricted due to a disability.
 ATBC collaborates with SET-BC by: